Distributed Random Reshuffling Methods with Improved Convergence: Introduction

+Compared to (distributed) variance reduction (VR)-based methods, GT-RR and ED-RR are easy to implement and do not require additional conditions such as large batch sizes in \cite{pan2020d}, fine-tuning of hyperparameters in \cite{xin2021hybrid}, large storage cost in \cite{reddi2016fast,xin2021improved}, and unbalanced computation of SVRG-type procedures in \cite{sun2020improving}.

-Thirdly, the analysis for the two proposed algorithms is based on a general framework.
+{Thirdly}, the analysis for the two proposed algorithms is based on a general framework.
 Such a framework can be applied to derive the convergence results for a wide range of distributed algorithms equipped with RR technique.
+Notably, such a framework simplifies the previous one in \cite{alghunaim2021unified} and comes with novel analysis that better fits the nature of RR updates.
 It is worth noting that the improvements enjoyed by the new algorithms not only come from the designed algorithmic structure but also result from the improved analysis.
 By using the refined intermediate results presented in this work, we are able to provide a better convergence result for D-RR when the objective function is smooth and nonconvex.
 Such a result demonstrates the non-trivial extension of the analysis techniques from the earlier work \cite{huang2023drr}.

 Finally, we provide numerical experiments that corroborate the theoretical improvements of the new algorithms.
 In particular, we show that under different scenarios, GT-RR and ED-RR respectively achieve the best numerical performance compared to the other choices.